Emma Ingilby: Ripley Castle

 In February 2021, she was interviewed by Emma Manners, Duchess of Rutland for the podcast Duchess, where she talked about her role at Ripley Castle.

+In June 2024, it was announced that the castle and estate were to be put on the market, and she plans to retire.
+The price of the castle and estate has been set at £21 million.

 Personal life

-She met Sir Thomas Colvin William Ingilby, 6th Baronet of Ripley Castle, at a dinner party when she was eighteen years old.
+She met Sir Thomas Colvin William Ingilby, 6th Baronet of Ripley Castle, at a dinner party when she was 18 years old.
 They married on 25 December 1984.
 Upon her marriage to Sir Thomas, she gained the title Lady Ingilby.
-She and her husband have five children:
+She and her husband have five children.